beNative/LogViewer/Readme.md

 * Serial port
 * Spring4D logging API

-Each of these receivers supports multiple channels which can be displayed in a dedicated logviewer.
+Each of these receivers support multiple subscribers for which messages can be displayed in a dedicated logviewer.

 A logviewer consists of